selabhvl/dat250public/expassignments/expass7.md

 You can freely choose the programming language.

-If you choose Java, using a Maven project and adding the [amqp-client dependency](https://mvnrepository.com/artifact/com.rabbitmq/amqp-client) and then running the main classes from the IDE is the fastest way to complete the tutorial.
+If you choose Java, using a Gradle/Maven project and adding the [amqp-client dependency](https://mvnrepository.com/artifact/com.rabbitmq/amqp-client) and then running the main classes from the IDE is the fastest way to complete the tutorial.

 ### Experiment 3: Queue messaging